The generational mix and the magic it brings.

 I don't want to be put into a box, so tend to avoid doing the same to others.
 Whether the 'box' is my gender, my profession, my ethnicity or my age and the generation I belong to (Gen X by the way).
 Try as we may we make assumptions and presumptions based on these categories.

-The age and the generation of the people who are frontline nurses right now is very different to mine.
+The age and the generation of the people who are frontline nurses right now are very different to mine.
 Are the values and beliefs I hold about my profession, the purpose and attitude to work the same?
 If not, does it matter?
 The more I listened and talked the more I realised I needed to dig into this and to help me work the best with everyone.
-And why when I was told I was a millennial wannabee what did that mean to me.
+And why when I was told I was a millennial wannabee did that mean to me.

-First up, finding agreement on the years that split the generations wasn't that straight forward.
-Below is the simple summary - for loads more infographics and summaries take a look here
+First up, finding agreement on the years that split the generations wasn't that straightforward.
+Below is the simple summary - for loads more infographics and summaries take a look here.

 Baby Boomers 1946 - 1964

-Gen X 1965 - 1976
+Generation X 1965 - 1980

-Millennials 1977 - 1995
+Millennials 1981 - 1996

 When I want to dig into a subject or topic to share with you I have a couple of first stop places.
 It certainly isn't a traditional academic search for information but I've never suggested this was - and heh - I am no Jedi after all.

-However, it's not that straight forward (of course - when is it ever), so here is some balance.
+However, it's not that straightforward (of course - when is it ever), so here is some balance.
 What Simon Sinek got wrong about millennials in the workplace.
 Further commentary here suggests a misunderstanding and superficial generalisation of millennials.

-So I don't have answers or suggestions from this point, but I certainly have a better understanding of the different generations and that has given me a starting point for what I need to do, change, consider, in how I work and bring out the best in the people I work with.
+So I don't have answers or suggestions from this point, but I certainly have a better understanding of the different generations and that has given me a starting point for what I need to do, change, and consider, in how I work and bring out the best in the people I work with.

 Maybe it's a phone thing?